+NOTE 2: How the MCPTT server determines that a group identity represents a group for which a group document is stored in the GMS is an implementation detail.

-shall retrieve the necessary group document(s) from the group management server for the group identity contained in the SIP INVITE request and carry out initial processing as specified in subclause 6.3.5.2;
+a) shall retrieve the necessary group document(s) from the group management server for the group identity contained in the SIP INVITE request and carry out initial processing as specified in subclause 6.3.5.2;

+b) if the group referred to by the group identity has been regrouped, shall:

+i) stop processing the SIP INVITE request;

+ii) shall reject the SIP INVITE request with a SIP 403 (Forbidden) response with the warning text set to "148 MCPTT group is regrouped" as specified in subclause 4.4 "Warning header field";

+iii) if the group referred to by the group identity has been regrouped based on a preconfigured group, shall send a copy of the notifying SIP MESSAGE that was generated and sent per subclause 16.2.4.1 to the participating function for the MCPTT ID of the incoming SIP INVITE request and and skip the rest of the steps;

-6) if the result of the initial processing in subclause 6.3.5.2 was:
+c) if the result of the initial processing in subclause 6.3.5.2 was:

-a) that authorization of the MCPTT ID is required at a non-controlling MCPTT function of an MCPTT group is required, perform the actions in subclause 6.3.3.1.13.7 and do not continue with the rest of the steps in this subclause; and
+i) that authorization of the MCPTT ID is required at a non-controlling MCPTT function of an MCPTT group is required, perform the actions in subclause 6.3.3.1.13.7 and do not continue with the rest of the steps in this subclause; and

-b) that a SIP 3xx, 4xx, 5xx or 6xx response to the "SIP INVITE request for controlling MCPTT function of an MCPTT group" has been sent, do not continue with the rest of the steps in this subclause;
+ii) that a SIP 3xx, 4xx, 5xx or 6xx response to the "SIP INVITE request for controlling MCPTT function of an MCPTT group" has been sent, do not continue with the rest of the steps in this subclause;

+6) if the group identity is associated with a user or group regroup based on a preconfigured group:

+a) shall retrieve the stored information for the group identity;

+b) if there is no stored information for the group identity, the controlling MCPTT function:

+i) shall return a SIP 404 (Not Found) response with the warning text set to "xxx the group identity indicated in the request does not exist" as specified in subclause 4.4 "Warning header field" and shall not continue with the rest of the steps;

+NOTE 3: The user or group regroup can have been removed very recently and the client has sent the group call request prior to receiving the removal notification.

 7) shall perform the actions as described in subclause 6.3.3.2.2;

 8) shall maintain a local counter of the number of SIP 200 (OK) responses received from invited members and shall initialise this local counter to zero;